-H. Non-Allowable Costs
+H. Non-allowable costs

-- (1) Bad debts, charity, and courtesy allowances: bad debts on non-Title XIX program patients and charity and courtesy allowances shall not be included in allowable costs. - (2) Purchases from related organizations: cost applicable to services, facilities, and supplies furnished to a provider by organizations related to the provider by common ownership or control shall not exceed the lower of the cost to the related organization or the price of comparable services, facilities or supplies purchased elsewhere.
-Providers shall identify such related organizations and costs in the States's cost reports. - (3) Return on equity capital. - (4) Other cost and expense items identifies as unallowable in PRM 15-1. - (5) Interest paid on overpayments as per MAD-702, BILLING FOR MEDICAID SERVICES. - (6) Any civil monetary penalties levied in connection with licensure, certification, or fraud regulations.
-[2-1-95; 8.313.3.11 NMAC Rn, 8 NMAC 4.MAD.732.D.III & A, 11-1-00] - 8.313.3.12 ESTABLISHMENT OF PROSPECTIVE PER DIEM RATES: Prospective per diem rates will be established as follows and will be the lower of the amount calculated using the following formulas, or any applicable ceiling:
+(1) Bad debts, charity, and courtesy allowances: Bad debts on non-title XIX program patients and charity and courtesy allowances shall not be included in allowable costs.

+(2) Purchases from related organizations: Cost applicable to services, facilities, and supplies furnished to a provider by organizations related to the provider by common ownership or control shall not exceed the lower of the cost to the related organization or the price of comparable services, facilities or supplies purchased elsewhere.
+Providers shall identify such related organizations and costs in the states' cost reports.

+- (3) return on equity capital. - (4) other cost and expense items identifies as unallowable in PRM 15-1. - (5) interest paid on overpayments as per MAD-702, Billing for Medicaid Services. - (6) any civil monetary penalties levied in connection with licensure, certification, or fraud regulations.

+[2/1/1995; 8.313.3.11 NMAC - Rn, 8 NMAC 4.MAD.732.D.III & A, 11/1/2000]

+8.313.3.12 ESTABLISHMENT OF PROSPECTIVE PER DIEM RATES: Prospective per diem rates will be established as follows and will be the lower of the amount calculated using the following formulas, or any applicable ceiling:

-A. Base Year
+A. Base year

-- (1) For implementation Year 1 (effective September 1, 1990), the providers base year will be for cost reports filed for base year periods ending no later than June 30, 1990.
+(1) For implementation year 1 (effective September 1, 1990), the providers base year will be for cost reports filed for base year periods ending no later than June 30, 1990.
 Since these cost reports will not be audited at the time of implementation, an interim rate will be calculated and once the audited cost report is settled, a final prospective rate will be determined.
-Retrospective settlements of over or under payments resulting from the use of the interim rate will be made. - (2) Re-basing of the prospective per diem rate will take place every three years.
-Therefore, the operating years under this plan will be known as Year 1, Year 2, and Year 3.
-Since re-basing is done every three years, operating year 4 will again become Year 1. - (3) Costs incurred, reported, audited and/or desk reviewed for the provider's last fiscal year which falls in the calendar year prior to year 1 will be used to re-base the prospective per diem rate.
-Re-basing costs in excess of 110% of the previous year's reported cost per diem times the index (as described further on in these regulations) will not be recognized for calculation of the base year costs. - B. Inflation factor to recognize economic conditions and trends during the time period covered by the facility's prospective per diem rate.
-Pursuant to budget availability and at the Department's discretion, an inflation factor may be used to recognize economic conditions and trends.
-A notice will be sent out every September informing each provider that: - (1) MBI will or will not be authorized for determining rates for the year; and - (2) The percentage increase if the MBI is authorized. - (3) If utilized, the index used to determine the inflation factor will be the Center for Medicare and Medicaid Services (CMS) Market Basket Index (MBI). - (4) Each provider's operating costs will be indexed to a mid-year point of February 28 for operating Year - (5) If utilized, the inflation factor will be the actual MBI for the previous calendar year.
+Retrospective settlements of over or under payments resulting from the use of the interim rate will be made.

+(2) Re-basing of the prospective per diem rate will take place every three years.
+Therefore, the operating years under this plan will be known as [year 1, year 2, and year 3] year one, year two, and year three.
+Since re-basing is done every three years, operating year [4] four will again become year [4] one.

+(3) Costs incurred, reported, audited [and/or] or desk reviewed for the provider's last fiscal year which falls in the calendar year prior to year [1] one will be used to re-base the prospective per diem rate.
+Rebasing costs in excess of [110%] one hundred and ten percent of the previous year's reported cost per diem times the index (as described further on in these regulations) will not be recognized for calculation of the base year costs.

+B. Inflation factor to recognize economic conditions and trends during the time period covered by the facility's prospective per diem rate.
+Pursuant to budget availability and at the department's discretion, an inflation factor may be used to recognize economic conditions and trends.
+A notice will be sent out every September informing each provider that:

+(1) MBI will or will not be authorized for determining rates for the year; and

+(2) the percentage increase if the MBI is authorized;

+(3) if utilized, the index used to determine the inflation factor will be the center for medicare and medicaid services (CMS) market basket index (MBI);

+(4) each provider's operating costs will be indexed to a mid-year point of February 28 for operating year [1] one;

+if utilized, the inflation factor will be the actual MBI for the previous calendar year.

-C. Incentive to Reduce Increases in Cost
+C. Incentive to reduce increases in cost